aarushyadav47/parsibench/README.md

 * **evmin:** a fetch from a required doc that has not been covered yet is necessary; additional fetches are avoidable/redundant.
 * **sample95:** sampling is necessary until `n_min` is reached; additional samples are avoidable.

 v0 intentionally prioritizes **determinism and dense supervision** over realism.
-Counterfactual labeling is a planned extension.

 ---